 American Lightning: Terror, Mystery, the Birth of Hollywood, and the Crime of the Century

 A narrative history that vividly brings to life the original crime of the century, American Lightning shows the lasting impact that the 1910 bombing of the Los Angeles Times offices had on three remarkable individuals and, through them, the country itself.

 Explore books about urban education and the charter school movement in this related reading list for a series of presentations on What Works in Urban Education, co-hosted by Tom Bloch and Kansas City’s University Academy.

 Stand For the Best: What I Learned After Leaving My Job as CEO of H&R Block to Become a Teacher and Founder of an Inner-City Charter School

 By Thomas M. Bloch

 Twelve years ago, Bloch was CEO of H&R Block, the world's largest tax-preparation firm.
-After much soul-searching, he resigned to become a math teacher in an impoverished inner-city school in Kansas City.
+After much soul-searching, he resigned to become a math teacher in a Kansas City inner-city school.
 Bloch tells what it was like struggling to make a difference to his students.